-4. If you have the correct angle set on the transducer, yet lose a bottom reading at high speed, adjust the height and the running angle in small increments to give you the ideal transducer position for your boat.
-First, adjust the height in small increments.

-disassemble the transducer mounting assembly and re-position the ratchets.
+- NOTE: Down Imaging provides the maximum detail at slower boat speeds, however high speed performance is available in the Down Imaging and traditional sonar views. - 4.
+If you have the correct angle set on the transducer, yet lose a bottom reading at high speed, adjust the height and the running angle in small increments to give you the ideal transducer position for your boat.
+First, adjust the height in small increments. - 5.
+If you are still not getting good high speed readings, you may need to disassemble the transducer mounting assembly and re-position the

 If you do change the transducer position, re-trace the position of the mounting bracket before proceeding.

 NOTE: It is often necessary to make several incremental transducer adjustments before optimum high speed performance is achieved.
-Due to the wide variety of boat hulls, however, it is not always possible to obtain high speed depth readings.
+Due to the wide variety of boat hulls, however, it is not always possible to obtain

 Finalize the Transducer Installation